Indian-American grocery store owner in Silicon Valley charged with price gouging

-An owner of a popular Indian-American grocery store in California has been charged with price gouging during the coronavirus pandemic, when the entire state is under stay-at-home orders.
-Following consumer complaints, an investigation office revealed that Rajvinder Singh, owner of the popular Apna Bazaar in California's Pleasanton, had allegedly increased the prices of grocery items following the emergency declaration by the governor on March 4.
+An owner of a popular Indian-American grocery store in California has been charged with price gouging, marking some items up as much as 200 per cent, during the coronavirus pandemic when the entire US state is under stay-at-home orders.
+Following consumer complaints filed on Thursday in Alameda County Superior Court, an investigation revealed that Rajvinder Singh, owner of the popular Apna Bazaar in California's Pleasanton, had allegedly increased the prices of grocery items after the emergency declaration by the governor on March 4.

 Based on evidence provided by customer receipts, the investigation confirmed that the pricing of several food items exceeded the 10-per cent increase allowed during a state of emergency, with some prices being as much as 200 per cent more than what was previously charged, according to a joint statement issued by California Attorney General Xavier Becerra and Alameda County District Attorney Nancy O'Malley.
 The food items listed in the complaint include yellow onions, ginger, green beans, instant noodles, tea, chili peppers, pomegranates and red yams.